mahonyodhran/downloadsOrganiserAutomation/README.md

 > Resources:
 > [pynative](https://pynative.com/python-move-files/)

-The program can be run using the automateDownloads.sh file
+The program can be run using the automateDownloads.sh file - if you want to you use it you will need to change the directory variables in the Python code itself and the directory of the repo in the shell file.